IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/datasets/24/versions/1.0/files"

 This endpoint supports optional pagination, through the ``limit`` and ``offset`` query parameters.

-To aid in pagination the Json response also includes the total number of rows (totalCount) available.
+To aid in pagination the JSON response also includes the total number of rows (totalCount) available.

 Usage example:

 .. code-block:: bash